Unable to Locate Complete Label Info

 Although some might disagree, we’re of the opinion that food is not the place for tartar control chemicals or any other non-nutritive substances.

-Thirdly, this recipe contains fructooligosaccharide, an alternative sweetener2 probably used here as a prebiotic.
+In addition, this recipe contains fructooligosaccharide, an alternative sweetener3 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.